 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

-I’d love to hear from you!
 Let me know how you’re celebrating Mother's Day and how you’re enjoying these cinnamon spice muffins!
 What kind of cooking projects for kids does your family enjoy?
+Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.